EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Introduction

-Recently, the application of Large Language Models (LLMs) for Automated Heuristic Design (AHD) has achieved notable success in various fields\citep{liu2024systematic}, including combinatorial optimization~\citep{li2025llm,reevo,xie2025llm}, mathematics~\citep{funsearch, novikov2025alphaevolve}, and machine learning~\citep{mo2025autosgnn}.
-The core idea is to integrate LLMs as heuristic designers within evolutionary search, neighborhood search, and other iterative search frameworks. \cite{huang2024automatic} designed the SeEvo framework, inspired by the self-reflective design strategies of human experts, for the design of PDRs in dynamic Job shop Scheduling Problems(JSP).
-Notable examples include EoH~\citep{EOH} which evolves both the reasoning process and the code for effective automation.
-These studies highlight the significant potential of such methods in Flow shop Scheduling Problems (FSP) and Job shop Scheduling Problems(JSP), demonstrating their vast future applicability.
+Recently, the application of large language models (LLMs) for automated heuristic design (AHD) has achieved notable success in various fields~\cite{liu2026systematic}, including combinatorial optimization~\cite{EOH,meoh,li2025llm,reevo}, mathematics~\cite{funsearch}, and machine learning~\cite{mo2025autosgnn}.
+A common paradigm is to integrate LLMs as heuristic designers within evolutionary search, neighborhood search, and other iterative search frameworks.
+Notable examples include EoH~\cite{EOH} which evolves both the reasoning process and the code for effective automation.
+These studies highlight the significant potential of such methods in flow shop and job shop scheduling, demonstrating their vast future applicability.